The Commander of the National Fleet checked the activities of the headquarters of the 2020 Sea Breeze Ukrainian-American exercise

 |0

-This work, The Commander of the National Fleet checked the activities of the headquarters of the 2020 Sea Breeze Ukrainian-American exercise, by PO3 Andrea Rumple, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Commander of the National Fleet checked the activities of the headquarters of the 2020 Sea Breeze Ukrainian-American exercise, by PO2 Damon Grosvenor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT